Pediatric Sleep Specialist

 • Coordination with schools and other providers

-• Preventing relapse of sleep problems
+• Long-term monitoring to help prevent relapse of sleep problems

-Special Focus: The Importance of Nasal Breathing
+The Importance of Nasal Breathing

 • Better oxygen delivery to the brain and body